 The great Australian dream of owning your own home is something that many of us strive for, but in reality, most of us settle with a big fat 30-year mortgage.
 It doesn’t have to be that way though.
 You can save thousands of dollars and years off your home loan with these tips and expert advice.

-Did you know that the average Australian mortgage is just under $430,000?
-Latest figures released from the AFG June Mortgage Index in June 2014 show that the average mortgage price is down slightly but New South Wales still the most expensive state with an average mortgage price of $524,009.
+Did you know that the average Australian mortgage in 2014 was just under $430,000?
+These figures released from the AFG June Mortgage Index in June 2014 show that the average mortgage price is down slightly but New South Wales still the most expensive state with an average mortgage price of $524,009.

 Australia is renowned for its high property prices and in fact, our housing price-to-income ratio is among the worst in the world.
 While this may scare some out of the market, credit rating agency Fitch has determined that our economy is one of the strongest in the world, keeping mortgages affordable.

 So maybe the real question isn’t our capacity to buy but our priorities.

 Is paying off your mortgage really a priority?

 The increased interest in creative mortgage options, like offset accounts, points to the fact that Australians definitely want to pay off their home loan sooner.
 Sooner is a relative term, with many of us happy just to know we’re shaving some interest off somewhere along the line.
 With so many competing investment options and strategies – as well as our growing battle with credit card debt – is our mortgage really what we should be focusing on?

 And what about diversification?
 It would seem that investing and paying off our mortgage are on different sides of the coin in this priority debate.
 On the one hand, we hear about the potential returns available on the stock market or in the property market and the opportunities for tax deductions.
 On the other side, many of us feel too overwhelmed to consider these options when we consider the size of our mortgage and the reality that we’re barely meeting those repayments on a budget that is in desperate need of an overhaul.